Uber Accident Lawyer

 Uber Technologies Inc., or Uber, is a transportation network company that has its headquarters in San Francisco, and operates in 570 cities throughout the world.
 It is also referred to as a transportation network entity (tne).
 It is involved in the development, marketing and operation of the Uber car transportation and mobile apps, and is the first company to offer ride-hailing.
 Uber drivers operate their own cars.
 However, drivers have the option to rent a car to drive with Uber.
 In spite of its ever-growing popularity, Uber has been the topic of protests, and many personal injury lawsuits throughout New Jersey and the country.

 Uber’s Popularity in New Jersey

-2013 is when Uber began attracting passengers at the Jersey Shore, where it rapidly became a popular mode of transportation for beach goers, according to New Jersey Uber General Manager Josh Mohrer.
-The efficiency of Uber is unmatched by that of taxis, for which you must call on the phone, and describe your location.
+Uber began attracting passengers at the Jersey Shore in 2013, where it rapidly became a popular mode of transportation for beach goers, according to New Jersey Uber General Manager Josh Mohrer.

-When using Uber, you are just one click away from obtaining a ride.
+When using Uber, you are just a click away from obtaining a ride.
 You only have to open the app on your phone, and a list of cars in the area appears right away.
 As one passenger from Point Pleasant describes the experience, there are no inconveniences or difficulties when using Uber.
 Upon opening your app, you click three buttons, and a driver will be en route to your location immediately.
-There is no need to access Google to search for a cab service, and no disrespectful dispatchers.
 It is unnecessary for you to even know your precise location.
-The driver receives immediate coordinates of your whereabouts, and is given directions by way of GPS.
+The driver receives your coordinates and is given directions by way of GPS.

 Another benefit of Uber is that there is no need to walk with cash.
 You can pay using apps such as Venmo and Virtual Wallet.
 Uber has a direct connection to your credit or debit card, and you can even share the cost of the ride with friends.
 Additionally, prior to accepting a ride with Uber, you can check the cost by entering your pickup and drop-off addresses in the app.